What Are Cataracts?

 Softec HD Lens was developed to meet higher patient expectations for higher quality vision.

 The Softec HD is manufactured as a bi-aspheric IOL, which improves quality of vision compared to traditional IOL’s.
 In addition, this lens is one of the most precisely manufactured IOL’s in the world.
-As a result, the Softec HD comes 0.25 D increments which allows for a more precise vision correction outcome; most IOLs on the market are only available in less accurate 0.5 D steps.
-Lastly and most importantly, the Softec HD is made of hydrophilic acrylic material, which studies have shown allows for an increased depth of focus and better intermediate vision without glasses.
+As a result, the Softec HD comes 0.25 D increments which allow for a more precise vision correction outcome; most IOLs on the market are only available in less accurate 0.5 D steps.
+Lastly and most importantly, the Softec HD is made of a hydrophilic acrylic material, which studies have shown allows for an increased depth of focus and better intermediate vision without glasses.
 While the Softec HD will not eliminate reading glasses unless monovision (1 eye set for distance, and 1 eye set for near) is employed, many patients get good intermediate vision in addition to excellent distance vision without glasses.

 Find out more about the Softec HD Lens, watch the video below.

 Toric Astigmatism Correcting IOLs